-Name & location of source(s): Well # 3,4,5 North Howell Mountain Rd.
-Past Clark Way

-Well # 6 Behind Water Tanks at Airport
+Name & general location of source(s): Well #3,4,5 North Howell Mountain Rd.
+Past Clark Way Well #6 Behind Water Tanks at Airport

-Drinking Water Source Assessment information: Available at Facilities Management, Dale Wither's Office
+Drinking Water Source Assessment information: Available at Facilities Management, Dale Wither's Office.
 This was completed in October of 2001 for our Water System.
-The Vulnerability Summary showed us most vulnerable for the following activities for each well as follows:

-Well #3 Grazing, Sewer collection systems, Historic gas stations

-Well #4 Farm machinery repair, grazing, NPDES/WDR permitted discharges, Photo process

-Printing, Sewer collection systems, Historic Gas Stations

-Well #5 Grazing, sewer collection systems

-Well #6 Airports - Maintenance/fueling areas

-We will be glad to go over any questions you might have on this or let you review the full report.
+We update this as land use changes around the wells.
+The Vulnerability Summary showed us most vulnerable for the following activities for each well as follows: Well #3- Grazing, Sewer Collections Systems, Historic Gas Stations Well #4- Farm Machinery Repair, Grazing, NPDES/WDR Permitted Discharges, Photo Process Printing, Sewer Collection Systems, Historic Gas Stations Well #5- Grazing Sewer Collection Systems Well #6- Airports- Maintenance/Fueling Areas, Vineyards We will be glad to go over any questions that you might have on this or let you review the full report